Northland floods: No hope for drying out in storm-hit Far North

 It seems the top of the country can't catch a break with more heavy rain set to drench the sodden region tomorrow.

-As the storm-ravaged region begins a massive clean-up after the weekend's one-in-500-year flood that trapped people in waist-deep water, MetService meteorologist Andy Best says any hope of sun and fine weather would be short-lived.
+As the storm-ravaged region begins a massive clean-up after the weekend's one-in-500-year flood that trapped people in waist-deep water, MetService meteorologist Andy Best said any hope of sun and fine weather would be short-lived.

 "While there's some respite for Northland today unfortunately on Tuesday we're expecting more rain," he said.